rajaraodv/foobarnode/README.md

 5. `access_token` OPTIONAL is the access_token from twitter/facebook.
 At this point server doesn't use this (as we don't post anything to FB/Twitter on behalf of user).
 6. `account_type` parameter is required and can be either `twitter` or `facebook`.
 7. **NOTE**: After the user is created on our server (via Twitter/FB), our server will generate a **custom** `access_token` and send it as part of create-user response.
 Please use this foobar's `access_token` to make further authenticated requests.
+8. If the user already exists, we will simply send that user back (instead of throwing user-already-exists error).

 ### Get user:
 #### Request: